-Pest control is a part and parcel of every gardener’s life.
+Pest control is a part and parcel of every gardener’s life in the Australian landscape design.
 And most of the wise gardeners seek organic pest control methods that are less toxic and pose less harm to the environment.
 These methods are also very effective and meet your expectations every time.

 But before you rush out to buy the pest control products that are organic, you should remember that the very basic step to controlling a pest is to create a very hospitable growing environment for the plants.